 --volume /var/run/docker.sock:/var/run/docker.sock:ro \

-5. Click on ‘Open Nextcloud AIO login’ and paste in your password:
+5. Click on “Open Nextcloud AIO login” and paste your password:

 6. Then, you should see the AIO interface:

 7. Next, type in your public domain that you you’ve got before doing this guide.
-The interface should help you figuring out which are the exact steps.
-(Set up DDNS for your domain to point to your public IP, port-forward at least ports 443/tcp, 3478/udp and 3478/tcp to your Linux machine.
+The interface should help you figure out the exact steps.
+(Set up DDNS for your domain to point to your public IP, port-forward at least ports 443/tcp, 3478/udp, and 3478/tcp to your Linux machine.)

-9. At this point, you should see a spinner that will take a while depending on your internet speed ~ around 10min or more.
+9. At this point, you should see a spinner that will take a while depending on your internet speed.
+It should take around 10 minutes or more.

-10. When all containers are downloaded and started, you will see this screen which shows the containers still starting which will do the first installation for you:
+10. When all containers are downloaded and started, you will see this screen showing the containers still starting, which will do the first installation for you:

 11. When everything is done, you should see this screen: